Bill Anderson (strongman)

-Bill Anderson MBE (6 October 1937 - 2 August 2019) was a Scottish heavyweight sportsman.
+William Smith Anderson MBE (6 October 1937 - 2 August 2019) was a Scottish Highland Games athlete.
 He won the World Highland Games Championships in 1981 and the Scottish Highland Games Championships 16 times.
-He has also held every possible Scottish record in Highland Games.
+He also broke multiple world records and held every possible Scottish record in Highland Games.

 Biography

-Bill was born on Greenferns Farm, Bucksburn, close to Aberdeen in Scotland.
-He began competing as an 18-year-old at Alford in 1956 and went on to compete at the top of his sport, excelling at caber tossing and hammer throwing.
+Anderson was born on Greenferns Farm, Bucksburn, close to Aberdeen in Scotland.
+He began competing as an 18-year-old at Alford in 1956 and went on to compete at the top of his sport, excelling at caber tossing and Hammer throwing.

+Highland games

 Anderson dominated the heavy events for three decades, winning 16 Scottish championship titles as well as British, European, American, Canadian and World championships.